reshamas/reshamas.github.io/_posts/2000-01-02-deploying-deep-learning-models-on-web-and-mobile.md

 ### Heroku Setup

 If you don't have a Heroku account, create one here: [www.heroku.com](https://www.heroku.com/).
-Each line can be copied and submitted.
+Each line can be copied and submitted on the terminal.

 **Reminder:** in your code, you will have updated your `APP_NAME`